 Related articles: Porto to Aveiro

-The city of Aveiro is situated on the Rio de Aveiro saltwater lagoon and is not directly located on the Atlantic Ocean coastline.
+Aveiro is situated on the Ria de Aveiro lagoon and is not directly located on the Atlantic Ocean coastline.
 This means that the nearest beaches are 7 km to the west, at Praia da Barra or Costa Nova.
-Due to the distance, Aveiro should not be considered as a resort town but a charming Portuguese city.
+Due to the distance, Aveiro should not be considered as a beach resort but as a charming Portuguese city.

 The Praia da Barra and Costa Nova coastline is beautiful, with a pristine sandy shoreline stretching for over 5km.
-This western coastline of Portugal is dominated by the powerful Atlantic Ocean, with its huge waves and dramatic natural scenery.
+This western coastline of Portugal (known as the Costa da Prata) is dominated by the Atlantic Ocean, with its huge surfing waves, rugged scenery and bracing sea breezes.

 The Romans were the first to identify Aveiro as a harbour and considered the location as the best-sheltered harbour on the western side of the Iberian Peninsula.
 Up until the mid-16th century, Aveiro was a prosperous city, with a major fishing fleet and significant sea trade.

 The resilient city did eventually recover, and by the early 19th century it was an industrial centre for kelp farming and salt production.
-The kelp formed the basis of early fertilisers and was harvested from the lagoon and transported by the Moliceiros boats back to shore.
-The high-quality salt from Aveiro was used by the Portuguese fishing fleet, who fished the cod banks off Newfoundland, to preserve the caught fish and make the much-beloved Bacallao (salted dried cod).
+The kelp formed the basis of early fertilisers and was harvested from the lagoon and transported by the Moliceiros boats.
+The high-quality salt from the Ria de Aveiro was traditionally used to make Bacalhao, the salted and dried codfish, which is loved by the Portuguese.

-At the turn of the last century the emigrants who had deserted Portugal to find riches in Brazil, returned and recreated the extravagant Art Nouveau architecture in the houses they built along the canals.
-Today Aveiro is a major university city and the region is the manufacturing heartland of Portugal.
+At the start of the 20th century, Portuguese emigrants who had left Portugal to find riches in Brazil, returned and recreated its extravagant Art Nouveau architecture in the houses they built along the canals.
+Today Aveiro is a major university city, and the region is the manufacturing centre of Portugal.